yqw1212/yqw1212/README.md

-- 👀 I’m interested in security of software and op system
+- 👀 I’m interested in security of software and OS
 - 🌱 I’m currently learning NEU and HUST

 <!---